frasertheking/blindzone_inpainting/README.md

 ---

-## Development of a deeply supervised full-scale connected U-Net for reflectivity inpainting in spaceborne radar blind zones
+## Development of a full-scale connected U-Net for reflectivity inpainting in spaceborne radar blind zones

 This project is currently being written into a journal article for [Artificial Intelligence for the Earth Systems](https://www.ametsoc.org/index.cfm/ams/publications/journals/artificial-intelligence-for-the-earth-systems/).